backspace/slack-statsbot/README.md

   * not printing a report when a channel has not had any messages
   * the message count logger
   * the `UserRepository`, a wrapper around Sequelize
-* software can only do so much to undermine patriarchy
+* software can only do so much to undermine patriarchy and white supremacy

 ## Requirements